Personal & Business Tax Attorney in California

 If you have received a letter from the IRS or the Franchise Tax Board, you need to see a tax professional immediately.
 Tax problems don’t work like other matters.
 For example, when you have a problem with the IRS, they often send you a Notice of Deficiency, which has a 90-day deadline to file a petition with the Tax Court.
 If you miss this deadline, you could lose your best chance to object to the IRS’ position.
 You have limited even your lawyer’s ability to fight for you.
 Once this 90 day window has closed, you have, in effect, conceded that you owe the money (the only way to contest the case at this point is to pay the IRS and sue them in federal court to return the funds).
 It’s common for us to see clients show up with a collection letter after already losing the chance to contest the claim.

 It costs much more to fight these cases at this point.
-Its best to see a professional before it gets too late.
+It’s best to see a personal or business tax attorney in California before it gets too late.
 So open those letters and give a tax professional a call before it gets too late.

 Why did I get this bill from the Franchise Tax Board?